Scattering theory for subcritical wave equation with inverse square potential: Introduction

 where $d\geq3$ and $a>-\frac{(d-2)^2}{4}$.
 By the Strichartz estimates of $\vec S_0(t)$ and the generalized Morawetz estimates, one may obtain the scattering result of solution of \eqref{wave-Linear} in $\dot H^\frac12 \times \dot H^{-\frac12}(\Rm^d)$.
 In fact, by the Duhamel formula, for $t_1<t_2 $, we have

-Then, by square function estimates\footnote{ One can also use the Strichartz estimates on $L^2_t L^{\tfrac{2d}{d-2},2 }_x $ here but with radial assumption if $d=3$.
+Then, by the square function estimates\footnote{ One can also use the Strichartz estimates on $L^2_t L^{\tfrac{2d}{d-2},2 }_x $ here but with radial assumption if $d=3$.
 For the cases $d\geq 4,$ we refer to \cite{KT-1998}.
-If $d=3$, this follows the Strichartz estimates for radial data (\cite[Theorem 1.3]{Sterbenz2005})and real interpolation estimates in \cite[Section 6]{KT-1998}.} in Appendix and generalized H\"older inequality, we have
+If $d=3$, this follows from the Strichartz estimates for radial data (\cite[Theorem 1.3]{Sterbenz2005}) and real interpolation estimates in \cite[Section 6]{KT-1998}.} presented in the appendix and the generalized H\"older inequality, we have

-as $t_2>t_1\to \infty,$ where $L^{\alpha,\beta}_x$ are Lorentz spaces and we have used the generalized Morawetz estimate as in \cite[Theorem 2]{BPST-2003}, i.e.
+as $t_2>t_1\to \infty,$ where $L^{\alpha,\beta}_x$ are Lorentz spaces and we have used the generalized Morawetz estimate as in \cite[Theorem 2]{BPST-2003}, i.e.,